NTHOscar/schedule-book-system/README.md

 # schedule-book-system
-A schedule book system using C++,  contains time conflict checking and built-in calender
+A schedule book system using C++ containing time conflict checking and a built-in calendar.